 When you jump in the pool, you might be swimming in a lot more than you bargained for.
 Pools at hotels, rec centers and other public spots aren't as clean may be spreading nasty germs.

-The biggest culprit of pool-related illness outbreaks is a hard-to-kill, diarrhea-causing parasite called Cryptosporidium, or crypto, that can resist the chlorine in swimming pools, according to a new report from the Centers for Disease Control and Prevention.
-Most of the illness outbreaks were linked to hotel swimming pools, the CDC said Thursday.
+The biggest culprit of pool-related illness outbreaks is a hard-to-kill, diarrhea-causing parasite called Cryptosporidium, or crypto, that can resist the chlorine in swimming pools, according to a 2018 report from the Centers for Disease Control and Prevention.
+Most of the illness outbreaks were linked to hotel swimming pools, the CDC explained.

 Have you ever had red, bloodshot eyes after swimming in a pool?
 It's not the chlorine causing them to redden and sting.
 It's urine mixing with the pool's chemicals.

 When we go swimming and our eyes turn red, it’s because swimmers have peed in the water.